-The Division of Fisheries & Wildlife owns 144 Wildlife Management Areas (WMAs), 13 Wildlife Sanctuaries, and other properties.
-Maps are available for many properties on the DFW website and at all DFW offices.
+The Division of Fisheries & Wildlife owns 213 Wildlife Management Areas (WMAs), 106 Wildlife Conservation Easements, and 68 Access areas open to hunting, fishing, and trapping.
+Maps are available for many of these properties on the DFW website and at all DFW offices.

 - No person shall possess any alcoholic beverage except under permit, or dump or discard any can, bottle, or rubbish.